right-rudder/right-rudder/notes.md

   - Need to record a dub over
   - reedit video
   - republish video
-- Configure meta data and title to change with each page. (yield and content_for)
 - Free video (keynote presentation)
   X drafted
   - shoot